thillRobot/seam_detection/README.md

 rosrun seam_detection cad_cloud_bulk -n_samples 100000 -leaf_size .00025 -write_normals 1 -input_dir "ply_images/" -output_dir "pcd_images/"
 ```

 Sometimes the extensions get changed from .ply to .PLY and I do not know why.
 This causes errors and confusion because there can be duplicate files in the same location.
-To fix this issue delete any duplicates before running the following command.
+To fix this issue delete any duplicates before running the following command to change all extensions to lower case.

 ```
 find . -name '*.*' -exec sh -c '